On optimal constacyclic codes: Preliminaries

-where the matrices ${\tilde H}_i$ for all $1\leq i\leq m$, are derived from the respective matrices $H_i$ by adding zero-rows at the bottom in such a way that the matrix ${\tilde H}_i$ has $\kappa$ rows in total, where $\kappa$ is the maximal number of rows among the matrices $H_i$.
-As it is well known, the matrix $G(D)$ generates a convolutional code with $\kappa$ rows.
-Note that $m$ is the memory of the resulting convolutional code generated by the matrix $G(D)$.
+having $\kappa$ rows, where $\kappa$ is the maximal number of rows among the matrices $H_i$.
+The matrices ${\tilde H}_i$ for all $1\leq i\leq m$, are derived from the respective matrices $H_i$ by adding zero-rows at the bottom in such a way that the matrix ${\tilde H}_i$ has $\kappa$ rows in total.
+The matrix $G(D)$ generates a convolutional code.